Why do you need keywords?

 Combine your terms into search strategies

 Put your synonyms in parentheses with the word OR between them.
-The database then only needs to match one of your synonyms when searching.
+The online resource then only needs to match one of your synonyms when searching.
 In the example above, the results could be about “elderly memory loss” or “amnesia of aging people” or “seniors with Alzheimer’s”.
 As you learn more about your topic, you will likely change your keywords over time.
 Searching is an iterative process that will constantly evolve as you move forward with your research.

 Expand your list by thinking of related terms